lucregrassi/ambient-intelligence-labs/README.md

 - **Eduroam will not work.** It is WPA2-Enterprise: each user authenticates individually with their own credentials.
 The sensor has no way to do that.
-- **GenuaWiFi, and any other guest network, will not work either.** These sit behind a captive portal — a web page you have to accept or log into.
+- **Guest networks such as GenuaWiFi will not work either.** These sit behind a captive portal — a web page you have to accept or log into.
 The sensor has no browser and no screen, so it joins the network and then sits there with no connectivity, which looks exactly like a broken sensor.
 - Use a **phone hotspot** instead.
 On an iPhone you must turn on **Settings → Personal Hotspot → Maximize Compatibility**, otherwise the hotspot runs at 5 GHz and the sensor will never find it.
   On Android, check that the hotspot band is set to 2.4 GHz.